nhsbsa/nhsbsa-digital-playbook/src/development/dev-tests-coding.md

 Fixtures are data-sets that you use to test certain scenarios with your code.

-Its a frequently used pattern to define test fixture data at the top of a class and re-use it for the different cases.
+A frequently used pattern is to define test fixture data at the top of a class and re-use it for the different cases.
 There are a few problems with this approach:

 * __Cross test pollution__
   Using this pattern introduces the risk that someone forgets to initialise fixture data between tests.
 The action of one test can then affect another.